Government of Canada seeks individuals for new CHARS Organization

 State of Environmental Monitoring in Northern Canada Report

-In support of SAON Canada, the Canadian Polar Commission has recently completed an analysis of the current state of environmental monitoring in northern Canada in order to identify gaps in coverage and recommend how these may be addressed.
-The preliminary draft is available for download here.
+In support of SAON Canada, the Canadian Polar Commission has recently completed an analysis of the current state of environmental monitoring in northern Canada in order to identify gaps in spatial coverage and opportunities for collaboration to enhance the efficiency and effectiveness of monitoring in northern Canada.
+The report will be available in early April 2015.